-- §1 Notwithstanding the provisions mentioned in Article 19 for non-residents, the certificate of satisfactory participation in the orientation test for the health sciences in veterinary science is indispensable for entry into the first registration for the first cycle in veterinary sciences. - §2 After the first 45 credits, only students holding an access certificate will be admitted for registration for the teaching units in the rest of the programme.
-A competitive examination on the teaching units of the second term of Block 1 will be organised with a view to awarding these certificates. - For each university, the Government decrees the number of access certificates which may be issued. - §3 Students may only apply for the veterinary science competitive exam for two consecutive academic years except in cases of force majeure recognised by the academic authorities.
+- §1.
+Beyond the first 45 credits, only students holding an access certificate will be admitted for registration for the teaching units in the rest of the programme.
+A competition on the teaching units of the second term of Block 1 will be organised with a view to awarding these certificates.
+Students may cancel their registration for the exam up to 15 February. - For each university, the Government decrees the number of access certificates which may be issued. - §2.
+Students may only apply for the veterinary science competitive exam for two consecutive academic years except in cases of force majeure recognised by the academic authorities.